Charlotte Barras

-Charlotte Anne Barras (born 26 January 1982) is an English rugby union player.
-She represented at the 2010 Women's Rugby World Cup, she scored the only try in their loss to in the final.
-She is a PE teacher at Saint Helen and Saint Katherine.
+Charlotte Anne Barras (born 26 January 1982) is a former English rugby union player who represented at the 2010 Women's Rugby World Cup.
+She scored the only try in their loss to in the final.
 Barras was a member of the 2009 Rugby World Cup Sevens squad.
+She is the director of PE and sport and A level PE teacher at St Helen and St Katharine, a school in Abingdon-on-Thames, Oxfordshire.